izzysalles/izzysalles/README.md

 </h2>

 <p align="left">
-  Currently searching for a new opportunity as UX/UI Designer.
+  Currently searching for a new opportunity as Quality Assurance Engineer.

   I'm from Santos/Brazil